landwehrrl/rems/README.md

-Implementation of a Real Estate Management Database with Flask and MySQL.
+Implementation of a Real Estate Management System with Flask and MySQL.